AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 };
 </pre>

 This means that, before trying to read vertex attribute memory (`eVertexAttributeRead`) from the vertex input stage of the pipeline (`eVertexInput`), make sure that writes to transferred memory (`eTransferWrite`) from the transfer stage (`eTransfer`) have completed.
+So, `MemoryBarriers` have 2 dimensions: pipeline masks ([`vk::PipelineStageFlagBits`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineStageFlagBits.html)) and access masks ([`vk::AccessFlagBits`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkAccessFlagBits.html)).

 This barrier applies to submissions that occur on the same queue.
 So, this applies to all commands submitted prior to the same command buffer, and all commands submitted in a different buffer earlier on the same queue.

-### Multiple queue submission
+### Multiple queue submission (`VkSemaphore`, `VkBufferMemoryBarrier`, `VkImageMemoryBarrier`)

-GPUs have multiple queues (graphics, compute, transfer...), and 0 or more queues of each type.
+GPUs have multiple queue types (graphics, compute, transfer...), and 0 or more queues of each type.
 Submitting to multiple queues means dealing with parallel submission.
 There're two ways of synchronizing work between queues:

-- `VkSemaphore`: Semaphores to be signaled are submitted one queue at submission time, and sempahores are submitted to a different queue to be waited on (also at submission time).
-It blocks all execution on the seconds queue until all operations of the first queue finish.
+- `VkSemaphore`: Semaphores to be signaled are submitted to one queue at submission time, and semaphores are submitted to a different queue to be waited on (also at submission time).
+It blocks all execution on the second queue until all operations on the first queue finish.
 This can be useful for finishing all rendering on a graphics queue before attempting to send the framebuffer to the presentation queue.

 - `VkBufferMemoryBarrier` & `VkImageMemoryBarrier`: Both encode the source and destination queue families.
 Example 1: transfer job to submit buffers or images to the GPU that get consumed later by the graphics queue.
 Example 2: Interdependencies between the graphics queue and the compute queue or vice-versa.
 They can be used in a single queue since they let you encode a barrier on a sub-region of either the buffer or image, or an image format transition in addition to everything else in the case of an image barrier.
 When used to describe a queue transfer however, these barriers need to be submitted to both queues with the source and destination queue reversed.
 Depending on the queue they are submitted to, the barriers define a release or consume dependency between the queues.
 When these barriers are used to describe a queue ownership transfer, when a __release__ is defined, `dstStageMask` is ignored (after all, commands submitted afterwards in the same queue don't care about the barrier).
 Similarly, the `srcStageMask` is ignored in the consume operation on the other side for an analogous reason.

-### Memory vs Execution barrier.
+### Memory vs Execution barrier (`vkCmdPipelineBarrier`)

-As we've seen, memory barriers are configured across two orthogonal dimensions: pipeline masks, and access masks.
+As we've seen, memory barriers (`MemoryBarrier`) are configured across 2 orthogonal dimensions: pipeline masks (`vk::PipelineStageFlagBits`) and access masks (`vk::AccessFlagBits`).
 So, prior to certain types of memory access from certain stages, we require that certain types of memory writes from certain stages were made visible or flushed.

 Commands submitted to a command buffer can be executed in any order.
-To enforce an ordering between them, we need an **execution barrier**.
+To enforce an ordering between them, we need an **execution barrier** (`vkCmdPipelineBarrier`).
 It specifies that instructions submitted prior to the execution barrier occur before instructions submitted after.
 Example: to sequence the compute command after the draw command, we can invoke the `vkCmdPipelineBarrier` with the source stage mask set to `VK_PIPELINE_STAGE_ALL_GRAPHICS_BIT` and the destination stage mask set to `VK_PIPELINE_STAGE_COMPUTE_SHADER_BIT` and no memory barriers at all.

 The barrier is just another command passed down the queue.
 If we submit only a **memory barrier**, a command submitted earlier may slip past the memory barrier, or viceversa.
 Therefore, we need to submit together both the **memory barrier** and execution barrier.
 The API considered this and allows memory barriers to be passed as arguments to the pipeline barrier (i.e., execution barrier).
 However, there a few use case where we want to submit a pipeline barrier whithout memory barriers: when we submit a command that simply reads a resource that must later be modified (WAR: Write-After-Read).

 ### Render passes & Subpasses

 Consider a sequence of 3 draw call for drawing 3 transparent objects that overlap one another.
 We need here a back-to-front drawing (Painter's algorithm) with blending.
 We can guarantee that the draw calls will execute in the same submission order by injecting a memory barrier between each draw call.
 But there's another way.

 At the start of every subpass and render pass there's an image barrier that ensures that all relevant memory modified prior to the start of the pass is visible.
 Once entering the pass, the draws sequence is guaranteed not to violate pipeline order.
 Then, the render pass executes the store command on its render targets, discards temporary buffers/memory, and prepares framebuffers for the next render pass.